Battle of Lübeck: Jena-Auerstedt to Prenzlau

 On 14 October 1806, Napoleon crushed the Prussian field armies in the Battle of Jena-Auerstedt.
-In the chaos after the debacle, the shattered remains of the armies coalesced into several major elements.
+In the chaos after the debacle, the shattered remains of what had been three Prussian controlled armies coalesced into several major elements.
 General of Infantry Frederick Louis, Prince of Hohenlohe-Ingelfingen took command of one column that retreated through the Harz Mountains.
 General-Leutnant Blücher and General of Infantry Friedrich Adolf, Count von Kalckreuth, followed in Hohenlohe's wake with a 12,000-man column.
 These forces were trailed by 12,000 troops under General Karl August, Grand Duke of Saxe-Weimar-Eisenach and General-Leutnant Christian Ludwig von Winning.
 The last-named corps missed Jena-Auerstedt.
 Meanwhile, the Prince of Orange surrendered at least 10,000 Prussians to Marshal Murat's Cavalry Corps in the Capitulation of Erfurt on 16 October.

-The 16,000 fresh troops of the Reserve commanded by Eugene Frederick Henry, Duke of Württemberg had remained at Halle since the 13th.
+The 16,000 fresh troops of the Prussian Reserve, commanded by Eugene Frederick Henry, Duke of Württemberg, had remained at Halle since the 13th.
 On 17 October, the 20,600 men of Marshal Bernadotte's I Corps mauled Württemberg's force in the Battle of Halle.
 The Reserve retreated to Magdeburg where it joined Hohenlohe on 20 October.
-Marshal Soult with the IV Corps and Murat reached the outskirts of the city that day and demanded Hohenlohe's surrender, which he refused.
+Marshal Soult with the IV Corps and Murat's cavalry reached the outskirts of the city that day and demanded Hohenlohe's surrender, which he refused.
 On the 22nd, Soult and Marshal Michel Ney's VI Corps invested the fortress on the west bank of the Elbe.
-After leaving 9,000 additional troops to man the fortress, Hohenlohe marched to the northeast via Burg bei Magdeburg.
+After leaving what was intended to be 9,000, but thanks to miscommunication amongst the Prussians proved to be over 20,000 additional troops to man the fortress, Hohenlohe marched to the northeast via Burg bei Magdeburg.
 He was soon joined by Kalckreuth who crossed the Elbe to the north at Tangermünde.

-Blücher moved northeast from Nordhausen, through the Harz Mountains, past Braunschweig, and boated across the Elbe at Sandau on 24 October.
-Saxe-Weimar marched from Bad Langensalza to Mühlhausen, and on to Osterode.
-After feinting at Magdeburg to trick Soult, he successfully reached the Elbe at Sandau.
-Oberst Ludwig Yorck von Wartenburg conducted a skillful action at Altenzaun on the afternoon and evening of the 26th.
-The Prussian rear guard held off Soult's advance guard until Saxe-Weimar's troops safely reached the east bank, then Yorck also slipped away.
+As Hohenloe was manoeuvring north to Neustadt an der Dosse, Blücher moved northeast from Nordhausen, through the Harz Mountains, past Braunschweig, and boated across the Elbe at Sandau on 24 October.
+Similarly, Saxe-Weimar marched from Bad Langensalza to Mühlhausen, and on to Osterode.
+After feinting at Magdeburg to trick Soult, he successfully reached the Elbe at Sandau too.
+Oberst Ludwig Yorck von Wartenburg conducted a skillful action at Altenzaun on the afternoon and evening of the 26th, the Prussian rear guard holding off Soult's advance guard until Saxe-Weimar's troops safely reached the east bank, then Yorck also slipped away.
 At this time, Winning took over command of the column from Saxe-Weimar.